MicrosoftDocs/iis-docs/iis/extensions/planning-for-arr/application-request-routing-version-2-overview.md

 ## Support

 ARR Version 2 is a Released to Web (RTW) product and support is provided by [Microsoft Help and Support](https://support.microsoft.com/).
-The [forum](https://forums.iis.net/1154.aspx)will remain active.
+The [forum](https://forums.iis.net/1154.aspx) will remain active.

 ## Get the module